Jack Chick: Biography

 Chick and Priddle married in 1948.
-They had one child, a daughter named Carol, who died in 1998 from surgery complications.
+They had one child, a daughter named Carol, who died in 2001.
+(Note: According to an article in The Guardian, their daughter died in 1998.
+According to other sources cited in the article, this is the year Chick's wife, Lola Lynn, died, with their daughter dying in 2001.)
+Lola Lynn died in February 1998.

-In February 1998, Priddle died.
 The widower Chick remarried to an Asian woman whose name has been variously reported as Susie and Susy.

 In a 2005 issue of his company's newsletter, Battle Cry, Chick reported that he had a life-threatening health emergency sometime between 2003 and 2005.
 He said, "My flu turned into pneumonia, my blood sugar dropped to 20 (I am diabetic)...
 I was going into a coma.
 My wife called 911 and while they were on the way, I had a heart attack.
 A day or so later I had to undergo a triple bypass."

 Chick had limited personal contact with the public; he gave only one known professional interview after 1975.
 The lack of available public information about him created some speculation that he was a pen name for unnamed authors.
 Chick died in his sleep at age 92.
 His body was discovered on the evening of October 23, 2016, in his home at Alhambra, California.
 The interment was private.

 In the wake of Jack Chick's death, a biography, You Don't Know Jack: The Authorized Biography of Christian Cartoonist Jack T. Chick by David W. Daniels, was published by Chick Publications in 2017.
 The book contains a number of previously unpublished photographs of Chick.